Nestled in the side-valley of Tilberthwaite Gill near Coniston in the Lakes District are extensive mines and quarry workings, extending from

 To the right, the cavern continues with a slightly lower roof; numerous bits of piping and ironwork lie in this side chamber, along with the railway sleepers just visible under the debris of mud and rocks lining the floor.

-Following the adit as it passes through the large caverns, the Horse Level continues on into the mountain.
+Following the main adit as it passes through the large caverns, the Horse Level continues on into the mountain.
 In fact, it’s been dug and repaired to over 1000 yards in length, with work in progress to continue attacking blockages in what could end up being a 2 kilometre-long passage.
 Large dumpy bags along a section of it show how much work went into unblocking this level.
 A relatively intact cart has been left on a short section of rails by CATMHS

 CATMHS, the lovely folk who’ve spent a lot of time fixing up this level